The music is called Busy City from a group called TrackTribe.

 Hello, and welcome back to Maximo Bite Size.
 A series of videos on the functional aspects of Maximo Manage.

 Good evening, it is Andrew Jeffery here and welcome to the third episode in the series on Asset Management.
 Today we’ll be introducing you to three closely related applications, Meters, Meter Groups and Condition Monitoring.
-In the fourth episode we’ll dive a little deeper in the use of meters on assets and locations, so stay tuned for that.
+In the fourth episode we’ll dive a little deeper in the use of meters on assets and A physical place where assets exist and where work can be performed.
+More, so stay tuned for that.

 Please subscribe to this channel so that you don’t miss out on new episodes as they are published.

 We’ll start today in the Meters application and we’ll explain the three types of meter used in Maximo.

 Meters have been around in Maximo for at least 25 years, but Meter Groups, where we will head next, only appeared in version 6.0, around 2004, and I expect some Maximo clients are not using these.
 It is in the Meter Groups application where you may add more details for run-time meters, so we’ll take a closer look at this.

 Finally, we will take a look at the Condition Monitoring application, and its linkage with meter readings.

 The Meters application is a simple one with only a few fields.
 It defines a meter that is used on an asset or location.
 There is no status field for a Meter and Meters are added at the System level in Maximo.